crate/crate-howtos/docs/scaling/multi-node-setup.rst

 --------------------

-To run a CrateDB cluster across multiple hosts, you must manually configure the bootstrapping process by telling nodes to:
+To run a CrateDB cluster across multiple hosts, you must manually configure the bootstrapping process by telling nodes how to:

   a. :ref:`Discover other nodes <discovery>`, and
   b. :ref:`Elect a master node <master-node-election>`